OverclockedD2/OverclockedD2/README.md

     <img alt="Follows" title="Follows" src="https://custom-icon-badges.demolab.com/github/followers/OverclockedD2?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>
 </p>

 <p align=center> Hi!
 My name is Overclocked, a full-stack developer with a decade's worth of expertize under my belt.
 Proficient in languages like C++, C#, Assembly, and Python.
 I specialize in crafting code that's not just faster than light but also incredibly memory-efficient.
-Beyond coding, I'm captivated by the intricacies of technical analysis and the world of trading and investing.
-My current exploration involves experimenting with automated trading bots. </p>
+Beyond coding, I'm captivated by the intricacies of technical analysis and the world of trading and investing. </p>

 <br />
 <p align="center">